Cohort of Swedish Men - COSM

 In 2008, a second questionnaire was sent to all members of the Cohort of Swedish Men who were still alive, 37,861 men.
 The 2008 Health questionnaire collected information on general health status, disease diagnoses, current weight, height, waist and hip circumferences, dental health, medication use, sleep habits, urine and bowel habits, family history of selected diseases, stress, and social support.
 The response rate were 78% resulting in 29,503 valid answers.

-The Cohort of Swedish Men will be extended with information about genetic variation/GWAS-data during 2020, numbers are pending but approximately 32,000 participants are included.
+The Cohort of Swedish Men include GWAS-data for approximately 31,000 participants.
 This will facilitate studies of genetic susceptibility and of interplay/interactions between lifestyle factors and genes in the development of chronic diseases.
 For more information you are welcome to contact the SIMPLER office.